James Rowe (footballer, born 1983): Chesterfield

-On 24 January 2022, Rowe was suspended by Chesterfield pending an investigation into allegations of misconduct, later disclosed as an allegation of sexual assault in November 2021.
-On 4 February 2022, Rowe departed Chesterfield by mutual consent.
+On 24 January 2022, Rowe was suspended by Chesterfield pending an investigation into what was later disclosed as an allegation of sexual assault in November 2021.
+On 4 February 2022, Rowe left Chesterfield by mutual consent.

 AFC Fylde

 On 7 March 2022, Rowe was appointed manager of National League North side AFC Fylde, signing a three-year contract.
-On 29 September, the club stated that Rowe had resigned.
-The previous day, he had been formally charged with one count of sexual assault in November 2021.
+On 28 September 2022, Rowe was charged with sexual assault, and on 29 September his resignation was accepted by the club.
 Fylde stated that due diligence had been done before his appointment.
-In November 2022, Rowe pleaded not guilty to the charges, and is scheduled for trial on 4 December 2023.